mittelmark/pantcl4r/README.md

 * `ptangle` - extract programming code into script files from  the Markdown document
 * `pangui` - simple graphical  interface to edit abc music, Graphviz dot, Eqn equations,  Mermaid diagrams,  Pikchr and Pic code, Plantuml code, R-plots and Tcl-svg or Tcl-dot code
 * `df2md` - display tabular data within your Markdown documents
+* `lipsum` - embedding lipsum text in new manuscripts

 Below you see an image of the graphical  tool: